• P: 1300 790 110 | E: service@redwoodadvisory.com.au

 Since 2012, there has been increased supervision by ASIC in the SMSF sector due to concerns that unlicensed property spruikers are encouraging people to set up an SMSF to invest in property.
 In response to these concerns, Mr Frydenberg stated “To put it in context only 0.07%, perhaps 6,500 properties, were held in an SMSF through a limited recourse borrowing arrangement in 2013…We want to make sure the approach we take is proportionate to the risks that have been identified”.

-You May Also Like SMSF Related Party Loans
+You May Also Like End of Financial Year SMSF Strategies

 Where to from here?